M

 O.M.A. - Opening Minds Through Art

 An art-making program for people with dementia and their caregivers, O.M.A.
 (Opening Minds through Art) is an award-winning, evidence-based, intergenerational art-making program for people with Alzheimer’s disease and other neurocognitive disorders.
+Please click below for more details, along with training/session dates and sign-up information.

 More Info